JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 ### Sign-Up

-- Users can sign-up / register easily using django's inbuilt signup functionality, new users will receive an email with a verification link they'll have to follow before they can access login required functionality.
+- Users can sign-up / register easily using django's inbuilt signup functionality, new users will receive an email with a verification link they'll have to follow before they can access login-required functionality.
 - The user will then be directed to the login page.

 ![sign-up](static\images\readme\features\signup.png)